 Tara is the founder of the Conservation Decisions Lab.
-She is a senior research scientist with CSIRO Ecosystem Sciences, Adjunct Lecturer at the University of Queensland and Adjunct Professor at the University of British Columbia.
+She is a senior research scientist with CSIRO Land and Water, Adjunct Senior Lecturer at the University of Queensland and Adjunct Professor at the University of British Columbia.
 Tara is also a researcher in the ARC Centre of Excellence in Environmental Decisions (CEED) and National Environmental Research Program (NERP).
 The focus of Tara’s research is on how to make better ecological predictions and turn these predictions into better management decisions concerning the conservation and restoration of biodiversity in a rapidly changing world.

 Dr Josie Carwardine

-Josie is a joint post-doctoral fellow with CSIRO and the Environmental Decisions Group, University of Queensland supervised by Tara Martin and Hugh Possingham.
-She is also a researcher in the ARC Centre of Excellence for Environmental Decisions (CEED) and National Environmental Research Program (NERP).
-Josie’s research focuses on incorporating socio-economic data into systematic conservation planning approaches to maximise returns on investments for the protection of biodiversity, prioritising threat management and understanding the implications of carbon farming.
+Josie is a research scientist with CSIRO Land and Water.
+Prior to this, Josie was a joint post-doctoral fellow with CSIRO and the Environmental Decisions Group, University of Queensland supervised by Tara Martin and Hugh Possingham.
+Josie’s research focus is on developing methods for incorporating socio-economic data into conservation plans to maximise return on investment for the protection of biodiversity, prioritisation of threat management and understanding the implications of a carbon economy.